 Michigan's Top 10 Strategic Education Plan

 Michigan joins 36 other States and the District of Columbia in awarding a Seal of Biliteracy (Davin & Heineke, 2017).
-In Michigan's journey to becoming a top ten performing State in ten years, awarding the Seal of Biliteracy aligns to the goals and strategies of this endeavor.
-This policy was developed with each of the seven goals in mind.
-Reference to the goals can be found in the Purpose and Rationale section of the policy.
+In Michigan's journey to becoming a top ten performing State, awarding the Seal of Biliteracy aligns to the goals and strategies of this endeavor.
+The MI-SoBL Policy was developed with each of the eight goals in mind.
+Reference to the goals can be found in the Purpose and Rationale section of the Policy.

 Michigan's Global Competitiveness